bencoveney/bencoveney.github.io/posts/react-context.md

 If you want to use React Context safely, there are some checks you could perform that might help you make a good decision:

 - Try building the app using tools like `useState` on their own before reaching for Context.
 You always have the option to adopt it later without too many problems.
 Going the other way (removing Context after it has been added) will be harder, because the compiler cannot help identify which descendent components rely on the Context to be set.
+- Try using custom hooks to tidy up complex state before reaching for Context.
 - Treat Context with the same caution that you would use with global state, and ask yourself similar questions, for example:
   - Could unexpected changes to this state cause any of the dependencies to behave in weird ways?
   - Does this state really apply to the whole page (for example login state or internationalisation)?